The flight between Iceland and Ireland is included in the price of this tour.

 Nestled in the heart of the historic countryside of Bunratty, this hotel is an ideal base for visiting and touring the cultural West of Ireland.
 There is a wide selection of dining options from which to choose, including Kathleen’s Bar and Fibber McGee’s Steakhouse Restaurant.
 The hotel is within easy walking distance of Bunratty Castle & Folk Park, Durty Nelly’s Pub and the shops at the Bunratty Village Mills.

 Meet your guide at 2:00 PM to take a city sightseeing tour and begin exploring Iceland’s 1000-year-old history in its beautiful capital city.
 You’ll be charmed by its mix of modern and traditional architecture and the beautiful brightly colored rooftops.
-Tour Hallgrimskirkja, a Lutheran church, the largest in Iceland, which stands above the city and offers stunning views from the top.
+Stop for photos outside Hallgrimskirkja, a Lutheran church, the largest in Iceland- a stunning landmark looming above the city.
+You'll also visit the Perlan Observation Deck, which offers magnificent 360° views of Reykjavik and its surroundings - mountain, glacier, and volcano vistas on the horizon will be a taste of what is to come on your journey.
 Dine independently this evening.

 Head out to spectacular Thingvellir National Park, a meeting place of old Icelandic clans and the home of the Icelandic Parliament from its foundation in 930 AD until 1798.
-It is also where the Eurasian and North American tectonic plates meet above ground.
-Journey to the Secret Lagoon: smaller and more intimate than the Blue Lagoon, it’s a place savvy travelers go to enjoy the Icelandic spa experience.
+It is also where Eurasian and North American tectonic plates meet above ground.
+Journey to the Secret Lagoon: smaller and more intimate than the Blue Lagoon, it’s the place where savvy travelers go to enjoy the Icelandic spa experience.
 Enjoy a unique light lunch at the greenhouse of Fridheimar Farm, surrounded by the tomato plants that have provided the food.
 Then it’s on to the famous Strokkur Geysir, which erupts every 10 minutes or so.
-Stop at the powerful Gullfoss Waterfall – fed by Iceland’s second-biggest glacier, the falls are majestic.
+Stop at the powerful Gullfoss Waterfall – fed by Iceland’s second-biggest glacier, the falls are the largest in Europe.
+(B, L, D)

 Fly to Dublin.
 Enjoy your afternoon with an independent Dublin Hop-on, Hop-Off bus tour and a visit to one of Dublin’s top attractions – Guinness Storehouse, Teeling Distillery, EPIC The Irish Emigration Museum, or the General Post Office Museum.
 Dine independently this evening.
 (B)

-Depart Dublin and travel through the midlands of Ireland.
+Depart Dublin and travel through the midlands of Ireland, which has many mixed farms.
 Stop for photos of the stately ruins on the Rock of Cashel, rising high above the surrounding plain.
 Continue your drive south and, just a few miles outside Cork, visit Blarney Castle to kiss the famous “Stone of Eloquence.”
 Visit the Blarney Woollen Mills where you can find quality Irish made goods of all types, conveniently displayed under one roof.
 Drive through Macroom, built around a fine castle, and into County Kerry where the scenery becomes more mountainous.
 Arrive in Killarney, picturesquely set beside lakes with Ireland’s highest mountains, the Macgillycuddy’s Reeks, forming a backdrop.
 Check in to your hotel and relax before dinner.
+(B, D)

 Dates and Prices